f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Without downsampling the sample rate given by the source plugin is directly applied to the channel.

-When the downsampler is engaged the channel sample rate is the closest multiple of 0.5 MS/s below the source sample rate. e.g for a source sample rate of 3.2 MS/s this will be 3 MS/s.
+When the downsampler is engaged the channel sample rate is the closest multiple of 0.5 MS/s below the source sample rate. e.g for a source sample rate of 1.6 MS/s this will be 1.5 MS/s.
 If a non null sample rate cannot be obtained the decimator is disabled and the source sample rate is used instead.

 When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).
-This works also when the decimation ratio is 1.0 e.g source sample rate is 3 MS/s.
+This works also when the decimation ratio is 1.0 e.g source sample rate is an exact multiple of 0.5 MS/s.

 <h3>4: Channel sample rate</h3>